 1. Entrance and Progression Scholarships

-The College provides Entrance Scholarships to new students who possess good academic qualifications in public examinations.
-The amount of each Entrance Scholarship is up to HK$10,000.
-A Progression Scholarship up to HK$5,000 will be granted as an incentive to Associate Degree Year 1 students who progress to Associate Degree Year 2 with outstanding academic results.
+Entrance Scholarship in an amount of HK$5,000 is provided to new students who possess the outstanding academic performance or special achievements.
+Progression Scholarship of HK$5,000 will be granted as an incentive to Associate Degree/Higher Diploma Year 1 students who progress to Year 2 with the outstanding academic results.

 2. Articulation Scholarships

 About 50 Academic Scholarships are available for application every year.
 The scholarships are available for application every year.
 The scholarships will be awarded to students according to their academic merit, achievements in extra-curricular activities and contributions to the College or University.

 4. Community Service Scholarship

-The College provides Community Service Scholarships to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.
+Community Service Scholarships are to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.

 5. Self-financing Post-secondary Scholarship Scheme (SPSS)